 Standardized Testing Policy

 Macalester requires applicants to submit results from either the ACT or SAT (essay sections not required for either exam).
 Research nationwide, and within the Macalester context, consistently shows that students’ high school academic performance is the best predictor of success in college.
 Admissions Committee members pay particular attention to each applicant’s curricular opportunities and performance in context (as measured by grades, teacher assessments, and other data).
 How an applicant performed on one or more standardized exams supplements our evaluation of a candidate’s academic credentials and potential.
 For example, Admissions Committee members might evaluate a student’s ACT or SAT math scores to contextualize that applicant’s performance in high school math courses.
 Test scores are only one component of the application review; never are they used as a sole criterion for admission.

 Submitting your Examination Scores

 All applicants to Macalester must submit scores from either the ACT or the SAT.
 Results from SAT II subject tests and AP examinations are not required, but Admissions Committee members will consider them if submitted.
-In addition, non-U.S. citizens applying for admissions must submit the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS), unless English is the first language or primary language of instruction (waiver requests can be made through the student's Applicant Portal).
+In addition, non-U.S. citizens applying for admissions must submit the Test of English as a Foreign Language (TOEFL), the International English Language Testing System (IELTS), or the Duolingo English test, unless English is the first language or primary language of instruction (waiver requests can be made through the student’s Applicant Portal).

 The submission of official scores may present a financial barrier to some students.
 As we do not wish to constrain applicants from their ability to apply to a diverse set of institutions, we will accept self-reported test scores.
 Admitted students who decide to attend Macalester will be required to submit official score reports.